ImoPupato/DEG-analysis/Script completo.md

 library("tidyverse") # contains tidyr, ggplot2 and dplyr, among others
 library("survival") # for the Survival analysis
 library("survminer") # for the cutpoints values
-library("org.Hs.eg.db") # To acces to all the gene notations library("ReactomePA") # for the ORA library("enrichplot") # for the enrichment analysis library("ggVennDiagram") # for the Venns diagramas
+library("org.Hs.eg.db") # To access to all the gene notations library("ReactomePA") # for the ORA library("enrichplot") # for the enrichment analysis library("ggVennDiagram") # for the Venns diagramas